 Ask Ebben how often he has one of his patients keep a sleep diary and he won’t hesitate in his reply: “All the time.
 All the time,” he says.

 It’s usually the first recommendation for patients with insomnia, fatigue or some other sleep complaint, Ebben says.
 It’s a subjective tool, but it can help find objective problems, he explains.
-Someone may not realize that a caffeine habit or a certain exercise routine is linked to more nighttime awakenings or some other sleep problem.
+Someone may not realize that a caffeine habit or a certain exercise routine is linked to more nighttime awakenings or some other sleep issue.
 It also helps both doctors and patients understand how sleep changes over time.

 2. The details are important!